bufbuild/protobuf-es/docs/faq.md

 The [Buf style guide](https://docs.buf.build/best-practices/style-guide#enums) further says that `enum` values should be UPPER_SNAKE_CASE, which will result in your generated TypeScript `enum` values being in UPPER_SNAKE_CASE if you follow the style guide.

-We do not provide an option to generate different cases for your `enum` values because we try to limit options to ones that we feel are important.
-The more options there are, the less approachable the plugin becomes.
+We do not provide an option to generate different cases for your `enum` values because we try to limit options to ones that we feel are necessary.
 This seems to be more of a stylistic choice as even [TypeScript's own documentation](https://www.typescriptlang.org/docs/handbook/enums.html) uses various ways to name `enum` members.

+For more information on our thoughts on options, see this [question](#options).

 ### Why use `BigInt` to represent 64-bit integers?